Managing affairs for someone else

 How to grant an ordinary power of attorney

 There is a standard form of words to use if you want to grant an ordinary power of attorney.
-If you want to grant an ordinary power of attorney, you should contact a solicitor or an adviser, for example, at your local Citizens Advice.
-You can search for your nearest Citizens Advice.
+If you want to grant an ordinary power of attorney, you can talk to an adviser.

 Lasting power of attorney